 We use a “mixed methods” approach to research combining practices from political science, law, computer science, and area studies.
 Our research includes: investigating digital espionage against civil society, documenting Internet filtering and other technologies and practices that impact freedom of expression online, analyzing privacy, security, and information controls of popular applications, and examining transparency and accountability mechanisms relevant to the relationship between corporations and state agencies regarding personal data and other surveillance activities.

 Support the Citizen Lab

-Financial support for the Citizen Lab’s research has come from the The Canada Centre for Global Security Studies, Donner Canadian Foundation, Ford Foundation, Hewlett Foundation, HIVOS, International Development Research Centre (IDRC), John D. and Catherine T. MacArthur Foundation, Oak Foundation, Open Society Foundation, Psiphon Inc., The Sigrid Rausing Trust, Social Sciences and Humanities Research Council of Canada, Walter and Duncan Gordon Foundation.
+Financial support for the Citizen Lab’s research has come from the The Canada Centre for Global Security Studies, Donner Canadian Foundation, Ford Foundation, Hewlett Foundation, HIVOS, The Hopewell Fund, International Development Research Centre (IDRC), John D. and Catherine T. MacArthur Foundation, Oak Foundation, Open Society Foundations, Psiphon Inc., The Sigrid Rausing Trust, Social Sciences and Humanities Research Council of Canada, Walter and Duncan Gordon Foundation.

 Make a donation to the Citizen Lab.
 Your support plays an essential role in sustaining the quality, independence, and impact of our work.

 For general inquiries to the Citizen Lab, please email: inquiries at citizenlab.ca

 For media inquiries, visit our media resources page or email: media at citizenlab.ca